wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-pid-controller.rst

    </details> <br>

-This shows how adding a carefully-chosen feed forward not only simplifies the calibration process, but produces better behavior at a wide range of setpoints.
+This shows how adding a carefully-chosen feedforward not only simplifies the calibration process, but produces better behavior at a wide range of setpoints.

 Common Issues
 -------------